 Mothers in Greece are generally entitled to 17 weeks of paid leave, eight to be taken before the birth and nine after.

-Fathers are entitled to two days of paternity leave.
+Fathers are entitled to 14 days of paternity leave.

 An employer can expect to contribute 24.8% in social contributions on top of an employee’s salary.